The Value of Peer Review

 Think of peer review as a quality-control system.
 When a team of reviewers gives a green light to a particular paper, they are saying the science described in the paper is valid and trustworthy.
 This is similar to what quality-control inspectors do at a manufacturing plant.
 They check products by sight, sound, feel, smell or even taste to locate imperfections that might cause harm or dissatisfaction in the end-user audience.
 Inspectors adhere to strict quality standards, discarding any product that doesn't meet the standard.
 Peer review does the same thing by setting a scientific standard.

 Validating scientific results benefits everyone, from the scientists doing the work to consumers like you who eventually hear about the research on the evening news.
 Let's look briefly at the value peer review brings to various stakeholders:

 - For authors, peer review provides a patina of respectability on their work.
-A scientist who publishes in his field's most prestigious journal gets to bask in the glow of the publication's reputation.
-He may get called for more interviews and may have future research viewed more favorably by funding bodies.
+A scientist who publishes in a field's most prestigious journal gets to bask in the glow of the publication's reputation.
+They may get called for more interviews and may have future research viewed more favorably by funding bodies.

 - For journal editors, peer review informs their decision-making process.
-An editor can publish a paper with much greater confidence if he knows that paper has been thoroughly vetted by a team of qualified referees.
+An editor can publish a paper with much greater confidence if they know that paper has been thoroughly vetted by a team of qualified referees.
 The editor's management of the peer-review process is directly related to the reputation of the journal.
-If he consistently selects papers of the highest quality, he will enhance the reputation of his journal.
-If, on the other hand, he allows the occasional substandard paper to be published, he can erode the journal's credibility.
+If the editor consistently selects papers of the highest quality, they will enhance the reputation of the journal.
+If, on the other hand, the editor allows the occasional substandard paper to be published, they can erode the journal's credibility.

 Still, there are many scientists who question the value of peer review.
 According to this group, the negative aspects of peer review far outweigh its benefits.
 Next, we'll present some of the arguments against peer review.